Chiao1965/DBMS_FinalProject/README.md

 # DBMS_FinalProject

-By using the skills of SQL to design a web that contain basic browse and query function.
+This work is by using the skills of SQL to design a web that contain basic browse and query function.